Study finds more edible pot among Colorado teen users

 At least three other states that permit adult marijuana use — Alaska, Oregon and Washington — also include questions about how teens consume marijuana on state health surveys.

-In Colorado and other states, edibles are tightly regulated including limits on the amount of THC, the compound in marijuana that creates users' high feeling.
-In each marked dose, dispensary employees warn that customers should wait several hours to feel the effects of one portion before eating more.
+In Colorado and other states, edibles are tightly regulated including limits on the amount of THC, the compound in marijuana that creates users' high feeling, allowed in each dose.
+Dispensary employees warn that customers should wait several hours to feel the effects of one portion before eating more.
 Information about the health effects of dabbing — heating or vaporizing an oil or wax with a high THC level and inhaling the vapors — is limited.

 "These modes are important to monitor because of their unique psychoactive associations, and potential harms, including unintentional overconsumption with edibles and an increased physiological tolerance and withdrawal associated with the high tetrahydrocannabinol levels of cannabis concentrates used for dabbing," the researchers wrote.